 - Help controls blood sugar: Anyone who is pre-diabetic or suffers from Type 2 diabetes should note that there are several herbal teas which can help lower blood sugar levels.
 Check out blueberry or bilberry tea.
 Just be sure to skip any sweeteners.

-- Anti-inflammatory: When consumed as part of an anti-inflammatory diet, herbal teas like ginger, can help reduce inflammation and potentially decrease flare-ups from conditions like arthritis and celiac.
+- Anti-inflammatory: When consumed as part of an anti-inflammatory diet, herbal teas like ginger and turmeric, can help reduce inflammation and potentially decrease flare-ups from conditions like arthritis and celiac.

 - Lower blood pressure: Anyone who suffers from hypertension or high blood pressure knows that managing it requires a variety of lifestyle changes.
 Exercising more and improving the quality of your diet can go a long way to getting your blood pressure under control, but did you know that certain herbal teas can help as well?
 Hibiscus tea has been shown to lower blood pressure.